The recommendations that media trainers give to their clients are not always firmly steeped in science. Three misconceptions are discussed in detail.

 Words only account for 7% of the impact of your communication

 I saved the best for last.
-In the sixties and seventies psychologist Albert Mehrabian studied the relative importance of verbal and nonverbal messages.
-If you have ever heard in a seminar or in a training session about the 7-38-55 rule, then you have Mehrabian to thank for that, or better: an erroneous interpretation of the findings of Mehrabian.
+In the sixties and seventies, psychologist Albert Mehrabian studied the relative importance of verbal and nonverbal messages.
+If you have ever heard in a seminar or training session about the 7-38-55 rule, then you have Mehrabian to thank for that, or better: an erroneous interpretation of the findings of Mehrabian.

 Mehrabian found that when there are conflicts between what is said (spoken words) and non-verbal communication (voice and body language) in what a person tells you about his or her feelings or attitude towards you, the receiver of the information will decide on what to believe based on body language (55%), voice (38%) and words (7%) (Lapakko, 1997).